mikenye/docker-youtube-dl/README.md

 **HANDY HINT:** After updating your `.bash_aliases` file, run `source ~/.bash_aliases` to make your changes live!

-When run (eg: `youtube-dl <video_url>`), it will download the video to the current working directory, and take any command line arguments that the normal youtube-dl binary would.
+When run (eg: `yt-dlc <video_url>`), it will download the video to the current working directory, and take any command line arguments that the normal youtube-dlc binary would.

 ## Using a config file

-To prevent having to specify many command line arguments every time you run youtube-dl, you may wish to have an external configuation file.
+To prevent having to specify many command line arguments every time you run youtube-dlc, you may wish to have an external configuation file.

 In order for the docker container to use the configuration file, it must be mapped through to the container.